 CS.
 George O. Athiambo has been in employment for over twenty years with various firms offering Company Secretarial and Share Registration Services.
 He has also been a part time lecturer teaching Company Secretarial, Meetings Law and Procedure and Company Law.
 He received ICPSK Commendation on Outstanding Contribution on the activities of the Instititute and the Profession at large.

-The Institute is run by a Secretariat, which has a work force of twelve members of staff.
+The Institute is run by a Secretariat, which has a work force of fourteen members of staff.

 CS Obare Nyaega has over 17 years of work experience, having worked for various organisations at various capacities relating to governance, financial control, strategy and leadership.
 CS Obare is a Council member at the Institute of Certified Public Accountants of Kenya (ICPAK) where he Chairs the Research and Development Committee.

 CS Jeremiah N. Karanja is a Certified Secretary, Human Resource Professional, Accredited Governance auditor, Accredited Trainer of Trainers, Governance Advisor and Board Evaluation Consultant.
 He has extensive experience in consultancy and management spanning over 9 years.
 He is a member of both the Institute of Certified Public Secretaries of Kenya (ICPSK) and Institute of Human Resource Management of Kenya (IHRM-K).